theS1LV3R/theS1LV3R/README.md

 ### Projects im working on and stuff (idk):

-- 🔭 I’m currently working on an extensive project to make a login and auth page using:
+- 🔭 I’m currently working on a small project for publishing text snippets, almost like twitter, except with the ability to EDIT SNIPPETS!
-  - OAuth2 and email+password authentication
-  - MongoDB for storage
-  - "Keep me logged in" system using JSON web tokens
-  - Website made with Vue.js
-  - Node.js and express for the backend
+  The backend repo is https://github.com/ent3r/mevn-stack-server, the frontend repo will be https://github.com/ent3r/mevn-stack-client when i actually remember to create it.

 - 🌱 I’m currently (trying to) learn Vue.js to make the page mentioned above.

-- 🤔 I’m looking for help with making the MongoDB storage system to store passwords safely.
-Good luck contacting me though, I don't really have anywhere yet

 ![ent3r's github stats](https://github-readme-stats.vercel.app/api?username=ent3r&count_private=true&include_all_commits=true&show_icons=true)